 All exhibitors in the Logan County Junior Fair must be at least 8 years old and in the third grade, and no older than 18 as of January 1st, current year.
-They must be regularly enrolled members of an FFA, FCCLA, Logan County 4-H Club, or a Boy Scout, Girl Scout Troop.
-Exhibits may only be made in the area and class that pertains to the project carried.
+They must be regularly enrolled

 No Junior Fair exhibitor may exhibit the same project through different youth organizations.
 If an exhibitor participates at the Logan County Junior Fair and wishes to participate in another county's Junior Fair, separate and different projects must be exhibited, and they must be representing a different youth organization.
 Both counties must be notified that a youth is participating in more than one Junior Fair.
 When an exhibitor belongs to more than one youth organization within Logan County, projects carried in all cases, must be separate and different (also different animals and/or products) to broaden the exhibitors experience and learning.